jssql1234/docs-sqlacc/docs/usage/production/job-order.md

    Go to **Production | Job Order...**

-   i.
-Click on the NEW button to start with a new JO
+   1. Click on the NEW button to start with a new JO

-   ii.
-Select the Customer
+   2. Select the Customer

    ![11](../../../static/img/getting-started/user-guide/production/jj11.png)

 2. JO Transfer From SO

-   i.
-Right click on Job Order (Title)
+   1. Right click on Job Order (Title)

-   ii.
-Click on Transfer From Sales Order in the menu
+   2. Click on Transfer From Sales Order in the menu

    ![12](../../../static/img/getting-started/user-guide/production/jj12.png)

 3. Document Transfer (SO --> JO)

-   i.
-Pick the Item from the SO list
+   1. Pick the Item from the SO list

-   ii.
-Input X/F Qty to transfer over JO
+   2. Input X/F Qty to transfer over JO

-   iii.
-Click OK to proceed
+   3. Click OK to proceed

    ![13](../../../static/img/getting-started/user-guide/production/jj13.png)